cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[33]: True
 ```

 Why is this?
 Because this inequality is true for the numbers that encode these characters, which we have learned above.
-Numbers and booleans can be compared irrespective of their types:
+Finally, numbers and booleans can be compared irrespective of their types:

 ```
 In [34]: 3 == 3.0